district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

 ### 11. Container Classes

-Implicit sharing, or "copy on write", is an optimization that makes it possible to pass entire containers as values without any significant performance cost.
-The Qt containers also feature easy-to-use iterator classes inspired by Java, they can be streamed using QDataStream, and they usually result in less code in the executable than the corresponding STL containers.
+**Implicit sharing**, or "copy on write", is an optimization that makes it possible to pass entire containers as values without any significant performance cost.
+The Qt containers also feature easy-to-use iterator classes inspired by Java, they can be streamed using `QDataStream`{.cpp}, and they usually result in less code in the executable than the corresponding STL containers.
 Finally, on some hardware platforms supported by Qt/Embedded Linux, the Qt containers are the only ones available.

-Qt offers both sequential containers such as QVector<T>, QLinkedList<T>, and QList<T>, and associative containers such as QMap<K, T> and QHash<K, T>.
+Qt offers both **sequential containers** such as `QVector<T>`{.cpp}, `QLinkedList<T>`{.cpp}, and `QList<T>`{.cpp}, and **associative containers** such as `QMap<K, T>`{.cpp} and `QHash<K, T>`{.cpp}.
 Conceptually, the sequential containers store items one after another, whereas the associative containers store key–value pairs.

-Qt also provides generic algorithms that perform operations on arbitrary containers.
-For example, the qSort() algorithm sorts a sequential container, and qBinaryFind() performs a binary search on a sorted sequential container.
+Qt also provides **generic algorithms** that perform operations on arbitrary containers.
+For example, the `qSort()`{.cpp} algorithm sorts a sequential container, and `qBinaryFind()`{.cpp} performs a binary search on a sorted sequential container.
 These algorithms are similar to those offered by the STL.

-In this chapter, we will also look at QString, QByteArray, and QVariant, since they have a lot in common with containers.
-QString is a 16-bit Unicode string used throughout Qt's API.
-QByteArray is an array of 8-bit chars useful for storing raw binary data.
-QVariant is a type that can store most C++ and Qt value types.
+In this chapter, we will also look at `QString`{.cpp}, `QByteArray`{.cpp}, and `QVariant`{.cpp}, since they have a lot in common with containers.
+`QString`{.cpp} is a 16-bit Unicode string used throughout Qt's API.
+`QByteArray`{.cpp} is an array of 8-bit chars useful for storing raw binary data. `QVariant`{.cpp} is a type that can store most C++ and Qt value types.

 #### Sequential Containers

 `QVector<T>`{.cpp}

-:   an array-like data structure that stores its items at adjacent positions in
+:   An array-like data structure that stores its items at adjacent positions in
     memory.

     ```cpp
     {
-        // set
+        // set value to a key
         QVector<double> vect(3);
         vect[0] = 1.0;
         vect[1] = 0.540302;